Don't miss out on your Favorite listings. Stay updated when New Listings become available.

 o Don’t be bashful about letting them know if they are focusing in the wrong area!
 They need your input and know that performing well may lead to repeat business, referrals, and a long term friendship with their clients!

 · Touring 10 homes in a day can be tiring and stressful for adults, even more so for children.
 If you add multiple time zone changes to the equation, it can be even more fatiguing.
 When possible, plan your trip without children or ask your Realtor for assistance in arranging childcare in the local area.

 · Be sure to bring with you the following:

-o Your pre-approval letter from a REPUTABLE (emphasis added!) lender.
-In some areas, contracts will not be seriously considered by sellers with out a pre-approval letter.
+o Your pre-approval letter from a reputable lender.
+In most areas, contracts will not be seriously considered by sellers without a pre-approval letter.
 Smart Realtors representing the seller will be very skeptical of internet and / or unknown lenders!
 Remember a pre-approval letter DOES NOT commit you to any specific lender, so it is prudent to bring the other documents listed below just in case you find a local lender with better rates and terms.

 VR SAM® sincerely appreciates all of the sacrifices our military families make in the service of our country.
 We sincerely hope you have a pleasant and rewarding house hunting experience and welcome your questions and comments.
 Contact us today.

 Copyright protected 2005 – first rights military.com.
 Reproduced with military.com permission